underworldcode/UWGeodynamics/docs/source/User Guide.rst

 -  **restartStep** is *-1* by default.
 The default behaviour is to look into **restartFolder** for an existing output and attempt a restart from the last output available.
-   Setting it to False will overwrite any existing outputs in the *output* folder.
+   Setting it to `False` will overwrite any existing output(s) in the *output* folder.
 If its value is an integer, this corresponds to the step number you want to restart from.

--  **restartFolder** is the folder where the program should look for previously saved data.
+-  **restartFolder** is the folder where the program should look for previously saved data or checkpoints.
 It is set to **Model.outputs** by default.

 .. code:: python